ga-wdi-lessons/git-intro/readme.md

 #### THINK PAIR SHARE (10 Minutes)
 Answer the following questions yourself, then turn to your neighbor and discuss your answers.
 We will then go around and compare.
 - What does version control mean to you?
-- When have you used a form version control previously?
+- When have you used a form of version control previously?
 - What was frustrating about that experience?
 - How did it work if you were collaborating with other people?